-As my colleague Helen describes, one of the biggest challenges for HR and Talent professionals is answering the question: Who has what it takes to step up and lead our business forwards?
+As previously described, one of the biggest challenges for HR and Talent professionals is answering the question: Who has what it takes to step up and lead our business forwards?
 At Kiddy & Partners, we define leadership potential as “The opportunity for significant and rapid acceleration in an individual’s ability to deliver greater value in the future”, and we see drive as one of the key elements of potential.

 Assessment of an individual’s drive to achieve and desire to step up into a leadership position is one part of the complex puzzle of potential, to help determine how far and fast each individual is likely to develop over the coming months and years.
 So how can you assess drive, and what do you do if someone has the capability to step up but is not motivated to do so?

 What is drive?

 When looking at drive in relation to leadership potential, there are two components :

 - Motivation to succeed – Being a leader is challenging.
 You need to have the motivation and perseverance to consistently deliver in difficult and ambiguous circumstances and take responsibility for achieving personal and organisational goals.